 Now that you know the ingredients that define miso soup, let your imagination run wild.
 That's right.
 The other ingredients are at the discretion of the cook.
 In Japan, ingredients are chosen according to the season and almost always have some form of contrast.

-For example, often tofu is mixed with deny, one with a mild aroma the other with a strong aroma.
-Another example of contrast is ingredients that float, such as wakame seaweed, and ingredients that sink, like potatoes.
+For example, often tofu is mixed with negi, one with a mild aroma and the other with a strong aroma.
+Another example of contrast is ingredients that float, like wakame seaweed, and ingredients that sink, like potatoes.

-Other commonly used ingredients are: daikon sliced potatoes, seaweed, onion, mushrooms, clams, shrimp and fish.
-But if you put pork in the soup, it is no longer Miso Soup and becomes tonjiru, pork soup.
+Other ingredients commonly used are: daikon slices, potatoes, seaweed, onion, mushrooms, clams, shrimp, and fish.
+However, if you add pork to the soup, it ceases to be missoshiru and becomes tonjiru, pork soup.

 Different types of Misoshiro